George Floyd protests in Georgia: Augusta

 On May 30, about 60 people marched on Wrightsboro Road.
 The event was organized on Facebook.
 On May 31, hundreds of demonstrators marched down Washington Road chanting and holding signs.
 Richmond County Sheriff Richard Roundtree spoke and deputies marched with the group.
 On June 6, 2,000 demonstrators marched through Downtown Augusta chanting and holding up signs that said "Black Lives Matter".
 Augusta-Richmond County Mayor Hardie Davis spoke to demonstrators at the Augusta Riverwalk and expressed how happy he was that the protests in Augusta were peaceful and he said "We will get change".
 Ahmaud Arbery's mother, Wanda Cooper-Jones was a special guest and one of few who spoke to protesters about the murders of Ahmaud Arbery, George Floyd, and the shooting of Breonna Taylor and how they are smiling down from heaven knowing there will be change.

+Avondale Estates

+Organizers counted over 800 people in attendance at a protest against police brutality and in support of Black Lives Matter.
+Protesters lined the sidewalk from North Clarendon to Sam's Crossing holding signs, while many drivers in passing honked their horns in support.

 Carrollton

-Over 100 protestors demonstrated peacefully in Adamson Square on Sunday, May 31.
+Over 100 protesters demonstrated peacefully in Adamson Square on Sunday, May 31.
 A second peaceful protest was organized for Monday, June 1 by University of West Georgia students and attracted hundreds of participants.

 On June 7, one week after the first protest, demonstrators again gathered in Adamson Square.
-The protestors marched to Courthouse Park to stand in front of the Reverend Dr. Martin Luther King Jr. Monument, erected in January 2020, and next to the Carroll County Confederate Monument, erected in April 1910.
+The protesters marched to Courthouse Park to stand in front of the Reverend Dr. Martin Luther King Jr. Monument, erected in January 2020, and next to the Carroll County Confederate Monument, erected in April 1910.